Kdr0x/Kd_Shellcode_Loader/README.md

 Details:

+The Mar 17, 2021 update now features more error detection, ability to easily compile in 32-bit or 64-bit variations, command line arguents, a cleaner code format, and a document handle as may be required by the shellcode.
+Use the "-h" command line switch to get the help information!

 The tool launches with no arguments from the user; as such there is no help output!
 Upon launching, it will first check for admin (elevated) rights and recommend that the user relaunches the program with such rights if they were not detected.